-- We have thus far focused on the squared error loss $L(y, f(x)) = (y f(x))^2$ - Another common loss function is the absolute error L(y, f(x)) = |y f(x)| - MSE penalizes outliers with large observed residuals severely, and hence is less robust in data with long-tailed distributions. - MAE is more robust against outliers. - Other criteria include the Huber loss:
+- We have thus far focused on the squared error loss $L(y, f(x)) = (y f(x))^2$ - Another common loss function is the absolute error L(y, f(x)) = |y f(x)| - MSE penalizes outliers with large observed residuals severely, and hence is less robust in data with long-tailed distributions. - MAE is more robust against outliers. - Other criteria include the Huber loss, which is also more robust against outliers: